-Mig 5000i and Mig 5000i WeldCloudTM are designed and tested in accordance with the international and European standards IEC/EN 60974-1/-2 and EN 60974-10.
+Mig 5000i WeldCloudTM is designed and tested in accordance with the international and European standards IEC/EN 60974-1/-2 and EN 60974-10.

 It is the obligation of the service unit which carried out the service or repair work to make sure that the product still conforms to these standards.